 - Medications that suppress the immune system (immunosuppressants)

 If you're considering taking melatonin supplements, check with your doctor first — especially if you have any health conditions.
-He or she can help you determine the correct dose, which depends on the intended use.
+He or she can help you determine if melatonin is right for you.

 Oct.
 10, 2017